JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 A peculiarity of `ADMIXTURE` is that it doesn't allow you to specify the name of the output and instead the name is created from the name of the input file.
 Given we would like to run several replicates for each value of K we will need to create a directory for each ```ADMIXTURE``` run.

-For example, let's say we want to run 5 replicates for each K and we would like split our samples into 3 and 4 ancestry components (Ks):
+For example, let's say we want to run 5 replicates for each K and we would like split our samples into 2-4 ancestry components (Ks):
 ```{bash, eval = FALSE}
 # first load admixture's module
 module load admixture/1.3.0